Welfarism is a trap; one that our entire society has been caught in for around 200 years.

 Some of you may ask, “but if you don’t do all these old types of ‘activism,’ then what do you do instead?”

-The answer: we do the only thing that isn’t harmful -which welfarism is- and that has the ability to help instead – we educate people on why they need to live as Abolitionist Vegans.
+The answer: we do the only thing that isn’t counter-productive -which welfarism is- and that has the ability to help instead – we educate people on why they need to live as Abolitionist Vegans.
 This activity is what is responsible for *any* progress that has been made in regards to Animal Rights in the past few decades.

 If you think it’s wrong to hurt animals and that’s why you’re Vegan, please join us in educating people about why they need to live Vegan.
 Here’s how we start: